kolach/go-factory/README.md

 ## Thread safety

-None of the methods of Factory struct modify the factory internal state so once created it's totally fine to use factory objects in gorutines IF AND ONLY IF your generator functions are ALSO thread safe.
+None of the methods of factory object modify the internal state so once created it's totally fine to use the factory in multiple gorutines IF AND ONLY IF your generator functions are ALSO thread safe.

 ## Builder pattern to create a factory